MosesSupposes/Purescript-By-Example/text/chapter8.md

  ## Exercises

- 1. (Easy) Look up the types of the `head` and `tail` functions from the `Data.Array` module in the `purescript-arrays` package.
+ 1. (Easy) Look up the types of the `head` and `tail` functions from the `Data.Array` module in the `arrays` package.
 Use do notation with the `Maybe` monad to combine these functions into a function `third` which returns the third element of an array with three or more elements.
 Your function should return an appropriate `Maybe` type.
  1. (Medium) Write a function `sums` which uses `foldM` to determine all possible totals that could be made using a set of coins.
 The coins will be specified as an array which contains the value of each coin.
 Your function should have the following result:

      ```text